Be sure to check out all the forestry-related happenings on the Upcoming Events page.

 In addition, to the overall improved health and well-being of residents, tree benefits also include improved academic performance, fewer illnesses, and instances of death caused by extreme heat and poor air quality.
 As we seek remedies for the climate crisis, urban forestry will continue to be a key component to any strategy looking to maximize the benefits that trees provide.

-A City-wide Tree Task Force was formed that includes multi-disciplined forestry, wildlife and management staff from the City Manager's Office, Dallas Water Utilities, Park and Recreation, Public Works and Development Services.
+A City-Wide Tree Task Force was formed in early 2021 to include multi-disciplined forestry, wildlife and management staff from the City Manager's Office, Dallas Water Utilities, Park and Recreation, Public Works and Development Services.
 The task force strengthens the City's efforts in forestry programming and activities as found in the Urban Forest Master Plan, adopted by City Council, June 2021.
 The Task force continues working with local, state, and federal agencies to better manage our urban forest.

 2021 has brought about 2 priorities for the task force: The Emerald Ash Borer (EAB) and a tree inventory for all public lands.
 In April 2021, monitoring was initiated in Dallas County with the support of the Texas A&M Forest Service (TFS).
 Twenty traps across Dallas County, with eight specifically in the City of Dallas have been placed.
 The task force continues to work on multiple media outreach programs, locations, and numbers of ash trees on public land.